 - Do I have to pay my existing solicitor to move firms?

 All firms will have their own Terms and Conditions which you should have signed when they first took on your case.
 Sometimes, it will say that you can't move to another firm without paying them in full for the work they have done on your case.
-This is incorrect.
-If there any genuine costs which have been incurred, then Motorcycle Law Scotland will settle these on your behalf through negotiation with your previous firm of solicitors.
+Most firms, upon receipt of a request to transfer agency, will agree for payment of their fee to be deferred until successful conclusion, so long as their outlays are paid up front.
+Motorcycle Law Scotland will consider the prospects of success and, if reasonable, we will pay the outlays on your behalf to ensure swift transfer of your file.

 If you’ve been injured in a motorcycle collision and would like to change your solicitor or get a second opinion, call us now and speak directly with one of our specialist motorcycle lawyers on 0333 555 7782